 Nathan Head Biography

-Nathan Head originally trained in Manchester, where he took acting classes at the Actors Centre and attended regular acting workshops while working in local independence productions and fringe theatre to help build up his credits and establish himself as a professional performer on the entertainment scene.
+Nathan Head originally trained in Manchester, where he took acting classes at the Northern Actors Centre, whos patrons included Sarah Lancashire, Shobna Gulati and Brigit Forsyth, he later attended regular acting workshops at various studios while working in local independent productions and fringe theatre to help build up his credits and establish himself as a performer on the entertainment scene.
 After working on the cult BBC science-fiction show Doctor Who, Nathan starred in the five-star comedy play Battered Egos at the Salford Arts Theatre and the recognition from this 2008 performance led to Nathan being cast as the antagonist Raymond Korkinsky in the award-winning comedy film Mark Macready And The Archangel Murders.
-The Archangel Murders was labelled "British independent film at it's best" and became an overnight success, it got a limited UK cinema release supporting Someone's Knocking At The Door over the 2009 hallowe'en weekend as well as having scenes broadcast on Sky Television and later being shown at the prestigious 63rd Festival De Cannes in 2010, Nathan also voiced a character in the animated spinoff Underworld Tales.
+The Archangel Murders was labelled "British independent film at it's best" and became an overnight success, it got a limited UK cinema release supporting Someone's Knocking At The Door over the 2009 hallowe'en weekend as well as having scenes broadcast on regional television and later being shown at the prestigious 63rd Festival De Cannes in 2010, Nathan also voiced a character in the animated spinoff Underworld Tales.
 From 2011 Nathan Head started to work steadily in the field of horror when he did a few projects with Europe's biggest scare entertainment production company AtmosFEAR!
 Entertainment Group, he could be seen playing Gauntley the Butler in the video for their FEARooms immersive experience and he modelled as the mummy Khamundi in photos for the scare attraction Terror Tomb: Curse Of Khamundi at the UK's top-rated theme park Scare Kingdom in Lancashire, photos from the King Khamundi shoot were also later used to promote AtmosFEAR's Scream School scareactor training programme.

 To view contact details as well as a full list of Nathan Head's credits to date, visit one of the Résumé links at the top of this page, or browse the Film Gallery for details on each production as well as exclusive stills and behind-the-scenes images.